FosterSamuel/website/content/posts/learning-python-action.md

 Maybe one day I will learn it again, but for now, I am focused on Python.

-Without action, our data from <a target="_blank" class="post-writtenLink" href="https://www.fostersamuel.com/blog/learning-python-data">the last post</a> will sit and collect imaginary dust.
+Without action, our data from <a target="_blank"  href="https://www.fostersamuel.com/blog/learning-python-data">the last post</a> will sit and collect imaginary dust.
 To counter this would require ways to access, change, and use our data.